Two things spring to mind about this book - Snapchat and slog.

 The 'whodunnit' is complex and therefore I didn't predict it, which is a bonus.
 This book has gore, horror and terror in small doses and deals with a topic all of us have witnessed at some point.

-The Absolution is published by Hodder and Stoughton.
+The Absolution is published by Hodder and Stoughton on 18 April 2019.
 This book is included in my recommendations for Nordic Noir.